ionutsava674/ionutsava674.github.io/portfolio.md

 The reason for which i’ve decided to write this app is that, although Tab-Extractor is a real-world stand-on-its-own app, it is quite unsophisticated.

 So a multi user interactive app, with reasonably complex states and logic, seemed a good way to go.
 One important aspect was learning gameKit api and integrating it with the swiftUI framework.

-The game is available as macOS notarized app, since gambling content can no longer be submitted by privateindividuals on the AppStore.
+The game is available as macOS notarized app, since gambling content can no longer be submitted by privateindividuals on the AppStore .

 - gameKit integration
 - Task concurrency, async methods • push notifications
+- signing, certificates, notarizing and publishing profiles
 - Design patterns
+- push notifications
 - Multilanguage and localization

 [Source code](https://github.com/ionutsava674/Friendly-Holdem-for-mac)